PelionIoT/nanostack-border-router/README.md

 #### Backhaul connectivity

 The Nanostack border router application can be connected to a backhaul network.
 This enables you to connect the devices in a 6LoWPAN mesh network to the internet or a private LAN.
-The application supports SLIP (IPv6 encapsulation over a serial line) and Ethernet backhaul connectivity:
+The application supports SLIP (IPv6 encapsulation over a serial line), Ethernet and Cellular backhaul connectivity:

 ```
 "config": {
     "backhaul-driver": {
-        "help": "options are ETH, SLIP, EMAC",
+        "help": "options are ETH, SLIP, EMAC, CELL",
         "value": "EMAC"
     },
     "backhaul-mac-src": {